 What’s more, new WHO evidence shows that the effects of air pollutants are much worse than originally thought, which makes stricter legislation even more necessary.
 And the most recent analysis from the European Environmental Agency puts a premature death toll from NO2 exceedances in Europe - toxic gas emitted mainly by diesel fumes - at 71,000 annually.

 Europe must be ambitious and make sure that cars, vans, trucks, trains, planes, ships and construction machines are as clean as possible, not only during type approval, but also in real life.
 The newly developed Real-world Driving Emissions (RDE) test should be strengthened and used for all compliance in the future.

-First & foremost, Europe needs a complete revamp of its testing system (type approval framework) to ensure independent and rigorous checks through vehicles’ lifecycle.
-T&E also wants the EU to strengthen its Euro standards for air pollutants (future Euro 7/VII) with the WHO guidelines in a technology neutral manner which doesn’t discriminate between fuels.
+First and foremost, Europe needs a complete revamp of its testing system (type approval framework) to ensure independent and rigorous checks through vehicles’ lifecycles.
+T&E also wants the EU to strengthen its Euro standards for air pollutants (future Euro 7/VII) with the WHO guidelines in a technology-neutral manner which doesn’t discriminate between fuels.
 It should also tighten further and ensure compliance with its legislation on diesel machinery and seagoing ships.

 Transport & Environment is a member of the Life+ project Clean Air, a project by nine European environmental organisations that fight for clean air in European cities.

 In addition, the Legal Clean Air project provides specific information about the litigation on air quality.
 You will find current proceedings against member states, completed or ongoing legal cases in connection with violations to the Air Quality Directive, and current developments related to the air pollution control measures.